Panasonic Lumix GH5S Snap Verdict

 Should I buy the Panasonic Lumix GH5S?

-With the caveat that we’ve yet to actually test the GH5S in earnest, it looks like an excellent choice for serious video shooters.
+The GH5S is an excellent choice for serious video shooters.
 It’s a complex camera with lots of features and options to chose from, so it’s not the best choice for someone who is starting out in video, but if you’re looking to step-up your movie-making game, it could be just the ticket.